Emily K. Faulconer

 She always knew science was her future.
 As a young learner in a small one-room school she would listen to the high school students’ science lessons instead of doing her reading, giving herself extra homework each night.
 She went on to earn a B.S. in Forensic Science from Virginia Commonwealth University.
 After briefly working as a Forensic Chemist, she pursued her passion in education, first teaching high school and then pursuing a Ph.D. in order to teach at the college level.
 She has been with ERAU since 2012 and with the Worldwide Campus since 2016.

 Dr. Faulconer is actively involved in service to the University, her discipline, and the community.
 She serves as the Chair of the Academic Safety Committee housed at the Daytona Beach campus.
-She is Chair of the Journal of College Science Teaching Advisory Board.
-She also participates in multiple volunteering activities in the community, including trail maintenance and citizen science.
+She is a member of the Journal of College Science Teaching Advisory Board and an Online Advisor for the National Science Teachers Association.
+She also participates in multiple volunteering activities in the community, including judging the state science fair, trail maintenance, and citizen science.